-PwC, our independent auditor and accounting firm, audited the consolidated financial statements of the Company for 2019.
+PwC, our independent auditor and accounting firm, audited the consolidated financial statements of the Company for 2020.
 Representatives of PwC are expected to attend the Annual Meeting, will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.

-Shareholder Proposals for the Company's 2021 Annual General Meeting of Shareholders
+Shareholder Proposals for the Company's 2022 Annual General Meeting of Shareholders

 In accordance with the rules established by the SEC, our shareholders may submit proposals on matters appropriate for shareholder action at meetings in accordance with Rule 14a-8 under the Exchange Act.
-For such proposals to be included in our proxy materials relating to our 2021 Annual General Meeting of Shareholders, all applicable requirements of Rule 14a-8 must be satisfied and, pursuant to Rule 14a-8, such proposals must be received by us no later than December 4, 2020.
-However, if our 2021 Annual General Meeting of Shareholders is changed by more than 30 days from the first anniversary of the Annual Meeting, then the deadline will be a reasonable time prior to the time that we begin to print and mail proxy materials for our 2021 Annual General Meeting of Shareholders.
-Such proposals should be sent to our Secretary at Alkermes plc, Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C576.
-In addition to the requirements as to form and substance established by the SEC and our Articles of Association, shareholder proposals must be a proper subject for shareholder action under Irish law to be included in our proxy materials.
+For such proposals (other than those relating to the nomination of directors) to be included in our proxy materials relating to our 2022 annual general meeting of shareholders, all applicable requirements of Rule 14a-8 must be satisfied and such proposals must be received by us no later than [•].
+However, if the date of our 2022 annual general meeting of shareholders is changed such that it is more than 30 days from the first anniversary of the Annual Meeting, then the deadline will be a reasonable time prior to the time that we begin to print and mail proxy materials for our 2022 annual general meeting of shareholders.
+Such proposals should be delivered to the attention of our Secretary at the Company's registered office at Alkermes plc, Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C5Y6, Attention: Company Secretary.
+In addition to the requirements as to form and substance established by the SEC, shareholder proposals must be a proper subject for shareholder action under Irish law and our Articles of Association to be included in our proxy materials.